-City Code requires owners of commercial property always to maintain trees according to their approved site plans.
-Trees on residential property are regulated only within Resource Protection Areas and on development sites; properties with new or redeveloped homes are required to preserve or plant enough trees to provide 20% canopy cover within 10 years.
+The City requires owners of commercial property always to maintain trees and landscapes according to their approved site plans.
+Trees on residential property are regulated only within Resource Protection Areas and on development sites; properties with new homes are required to preserve or plant enough trees to provide 20% canopy cover within 10 years.

 The City's 5-member Tree Commission advises the Arborist and the City Council on policies, practices and regulations to ensure the health and future of the urban forest.